Posts

 Image

 National Economy Plumber has been known for keeping the water of New Orleans clean for over 85 years.
 We understand that it is not a job to ensure that your tap water poses no risk in the background, but rather an obligation.
 The backflow certification test that the SWBNO needs annually is not a hassle; it is the initial barrier to protecting the community, your family, and the plumbing system in your home. a certified plumber performing backflow certification testing to meet safety and compliance standers Backflow is the frightening reverse flow of water, whereby sprinklers, HVAC and other probable sources of water can spurt back into your pure water.
 It’s not just theory.
 A USC study indicates that unprotected cross connections within homes are a very real health-shocking issue.
-This is the reason why professional backflow testing, checking, and fixing can be listed among the necessities of a wise house owner.
-1. The Legal and Health Case of Annual ...
+This is the reason why professional backflow testing , checking, and fixing can be listed among the necessities of a wise house owner.
+1. The Legal and Health Case of Annua...

 What Is Backflow Testing and Why Every Property Owner Needs It